CookieAvenger/Tiny-Manga-Downloader/README.md

 libcurl
 make
 a C compiler

 Download and navagate to directory and run these commands:
 ./configure
 make
 sudo make install

+Once install run with
+manga-dl

+Also check out the man page with
+man manga-dl

 ##License